octokit/octokit.js/README.md

 The `app.webhooks.*` APIs provide methods to receiving, verifying, and handling webhook events.

-Exmaple: create a comment on new issues
+Example: create a comment on new issues

 ```js
 import { App, createNodeMiddleware } from "octokit";